Common Misconceptions About Morels

 Morels grow in an extremely diverse range of habitats from gardens, near fire pits, in 1 year forest fire areas, with live conifers, and live deciduous trees, clear cuts, disturbed habitats, high in the mountains, and at sea level.
 They are broadly distributed.

-It should be noted that this site is also guilty of perpetuating certain myths about some mushrooms.
-If you find any factual errors, please Report an Error.
-This link should be visible in the page footer across this site.
+* It should be noted that this site is also guilty of perpetuating certain myths about some mushrooms.
+If you find any factual errors, please let me know.